WGU Teachers College

 - No requirement to log in to class at a certain time.

-- No “finals week,” course start and end dates, or assignment deadlines and due dates.
-As long as you complete courses at the minimum required pace, you can dedicate extra time one week, slow down when life gets hectic the next week, etc.
+- The ability to create a personalized pace and timeline for each course that accounts for your schedule.
+As long as you complete courses at the minimum required pace, you can dedicate more study time one week and slow down when life gets hectic the next week.

 - A Program Mentor who can help you with time management and who understands that no two lives are alike for today’s busy adult students.